 Ingredient Notes

-- White truffle oil: The most important ingredient for white truffle mac and cheese!
-I purchased white truffle oil and my local grocery store.
+White truffle oil: The most important ingredient for white truffle mac and cheese!
+I purchased white truffle oil from my local grocery store.

 How To Make Truffle Mac and Cheese